 After you collect your pine cones, paint the tips of the pine cones.
 You can do this in a couple ways depending on how you want your finished trees to look.

-- You can roll the pine cone tips in white paint for a snow effect.
+- Roll the pine cone tips in white paint for a snow effect.

-- You can hand paint the tips of the tree in green, white and / or any color you prefer.
+- Hand paint the tips of the tree in green, white and / or any color you prefer.

 I personally like the white snow effect because it leaves some of the natural element showing.
 I recommend using a craft paint like this for this project.
 Craft paint comes in small bottles so it is easy to pick up a variety of colors if you decide to go that route.